HealthBioscienceIDEAS/microscopy-novice/episodes/choosing-acquisition-settings.md

 microscopy image, this would be the light emitted by fluorophores in the sample.
 In an ideal world the detector would perfectly measure the light intensity, but this isn't really possible.
-The values the detector records will always be affected by random fluctuations called 'noise'.
+The values the detector records will always be affected by random fluctuations called 'noise' (see the ['where does noise come from?'](#where-does-noise-come-from) section for more information).
 This noise usually appears as a random 'graininess' over the image and can make details difficult to see.

 ![](fig/image-with-noise.png){alt="Left - the nuclei from Napari's Cells (3D+2Ch) sample image.
 Right - same image with added gaussian noise"}